Street Art in the Netherlands, from Heerlen to Amsterdam

 Street Art and current events

-The artists also respond to current events, with many Covid19 related paintings appearing on walls throughout the world.
-Militant, as a warning, or full of hope and love, from figures wearing medical masks to confused toilet paper rolls.
+The artists also respond to current events, with all kinds of COVID-19 and war-related murals are appearing on walls worldwide.
+Militant, as a warning, or full of hope and love, ranging from characters wearing facemasks to tangled toilet paper roll and Ukrainian flags..

 Check out the Street Art tips for the Netherlands.